Understanding Flank Pain: Causes, Symptoms, and Treatment

 • X-ray of the lumbosacral spine

-• Tests to check the renal and bladder, such as urinalysis and urine culture, or cystourethrogram
+• Tests to check the renal and bladder, such as urinalysis and urine culture or cystourethrogram

-Treatment of flank pain due to inflammation
+Treatment of Flank Pain due to Inflammation

-Treatment for kidney stones
+Treatment for Kidney Stones

 • You'll need to take pain medications and drink lots of fluids to encourage the passing of the kidney stone.
 In most cases, kidney stones don't require surgery.

-• However, your doctor may perform a minor procedure called lithotripsy if larger kidney stones can’t easily exit your body during urination.
+• However, your doctor may perform a minor procedure called lithotripsy if larger kidney stones can't quickly exit your body during urination.
 Lithotripsy involves the use of high-frequency sound waves to break up kidney stones so they can pass through the ureters.

 • The ureters are the tubes that carry urine from the kidney to the bladder.
 Your doctor may also use other surgical techniques to remove the stones.